singha-brother/cargo-packaging/README.md

 - create invoice for customers
 - manage cars and drivers
 - track the conditions of items (cargo)
+- typeahead form field
+- form validation
 - search invoice (not paid)
 - save the expenses
 - correct burmese font problem in bluetooth print
 - TODO -> test the printer
+- This is my first project and need to refactor a little bit and may be needed to write clean architecture

 ## Database Design